kevinohara80/sfdc-pkg-postinstall/README.md

 # sfdc package postinstall

-This is a postinstall script to be included in you Salesforce packages that you want to publish on npm.
+This is a postinstall script to be included in your Salesforce packages that you want to publish on npm.

 ## Getting Started